3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Results and discussions

 At an input power level of \qty{+13}{dBm}, the observed quality factor ($Q$) was $960$ at a resonant frequency of \SI{2.31}{GHz} when the device was physically attached to the chamber blank flange.
 In contrast, the resonator showed a $Q$ greater than $1050$ when not mounted inside the chamber, with resonance at \SI{2.345}{GHz}.
 These measurements show a reduction of a factor of two to three compared to those reported by \citet{mohammed_3d_2021} for a comparable 3D-printed apparatus and by \citet{taniguchi_image_2025} for an apparatus manufactured by conventional methods, which can be attributed to substantial apertures in the resonator cavity for optical accessibility.
 The disparity in values observed in and outside the vacuum chamber is likely due to signal reflections at the vacuum feedthrough interfaces.
 However, despite the reduced $Q$ factor, there is still significant amplification of the driving voltage signal, approximately by a factor of 30.
-This enables us to set the voltage amplitude on the trap-electrodes to approximately \qty{100}{\volt} (according to finite-element-method simulations)---an ideal value for electron trapping---while maintaining an input power of around \qty{1}{W}.
-This power requirement is notably lower than the solution proposed by \citet{matthiesen_trapping_2021}.
+This enables us to set the voltage amplitude on the trap-electrodes to approximately \qty{100}{\volt} (according to finite-element-method simulations)---an ideal value for electron trapping and resulting in the secular frequency $\omega_0$ larger than our minimum requirement of $2\pi\times \qty{50}{MHz}$ mentioned in Section \ref{sec:design}---while maintaining an input power of around \qty{1}{W} (\qty{+30}{dBm}), which is notably lower than used in experiments by \citet{matthiesen_trapping_2021}.

+To stress-test the microwave resonator, we applied a higher input power of \qty{10}{W} to the resonator situated in vacuum at the temperature of \qty{22}{\celsius}.
+Within three minutes of application, the pressure increased from \qty{6.1E-10}{mbar} to \qty{6.3E-10}{mbar}.
+Assuming a linear dependence of the measured pressure on the trap temperature---based on the hypothesis that particles with a thermal velocity distribution are released from the heated surface and the resulting pressure equilibrates with the surrounding gas---the pressure increase corresponds to a temperature rise of \qty{0.7}{\kelvin}.

+The heating rate is double that observed in air with identical power input, which is anticipated due to the higher cooling efficiency in air.
+Therefore, we do not attribute the pressure increase to the release of molecules trapped in the 3D-printed material.
+Additionally, heating of coaxial cables by the microwaves cannot be reliably ruled out.
+Harmonic distortion of the input signal may also contribute to heating, as the resonator accepts only a portion of the input signal in this case.

+Given the typical trapping times of less than \qty{1}{s} mentioned in Section \ref{sec:design}, we do not anticipate the need to operate the trap for periods exceeding \qty{1}{minute}.
+However, if this becomes an issue in later stages of the experiments, the choice of 3D-printed material may need to be revisited after considering all other aspects mentioned above.

-\section{Conclusions and Outlook}
+\section{Conclusions and outlook}